kjolley/BIGSdb_documentation/appendix.rst

 ******************
 Sequences tagged in the sequence bin can have features indicated by specific flags.
 The presence of these flags can be queried.
 These are a superset of :ref:`flags available for allele sequences <allele_sequence_flags>`.
 Available flags are:

+* alternative start codon

+  * A start codon other than ATG, GTG, or TTG is used.
+This can be the case with some yeasts.

 * ambiguous read

   * Genome sequence contains ambiguous nucleotides in coding sequence.